minimaxir/gemimg/README.md

 ## Grid Generation

 One cost-effective way to generate images is to generate multiple images simultaneously within a single generation at a higher resolution.
 Nano Banana Pro can generate a contiguous grid of images in a single API call without requiring shenanigans, which gemimg then automatically slices into individual images.
-This is cheaper than generating images one at a time through the base Nano Banana, and also benefits from the image quality improvements of Nano Banana Pro.
+This is cheaper than generating images one at a time through the base Nano Banana, and also benefits from the image quality improvements of Nano Banana Pro. ([Jupyter Notebook](docs/notebooks/grid_generation.ipynb))

 ```py3
 from gemimg import GemImg, Grid